mongodb/docs/source/reference/collection-statistics.rst

 Fields
 ------

-.. status:: ns
+.. stats:: ns

    The namepsace of the current collection, which follows the format "``[database].[collection]``".

-.. status:: count
+.. stats:: count

    The number of objects or documents in this colection.

-.. status:: size
+.. stats:: size

    The size of the collection.
 This value is affected by the "``scale``" factor.

-.. status:: avgObjSize
+.. stats:: avgObjSize

    The average size of an object in the collection.
 This value is affected by the "``scale``" factor.

-.. status:: storageSize
+.. stats:: storageSize

    The total amount of storage size.
 This is equal to the total number of extents allocated by this collection.
 This value is affected by the "``scale``" factor and the :term:`padding factor`.

-.. status:: numExtents
+.. stats:: numExtents

    The total number of contiguously allocated data file regions.

-.. status:: nindexes
+.. stats:: nindexes

    The number of indexes on the collection.
 On standard, non-capped collections, there is always at least one index on the primary key (i.e. ``_id``).

-.. status:: lastExtentSize
+.. stats:: lastExtentSize

    The size of the last extent allocated.
 This value is affected by the "``scale``" factor.

-.. status:: paddingFactor
+.. stats:: paddingFactor

    The amount of space added to the end of each document at insert time.
    This padding factor is calculated automatically by the server and exists to prevent excessive document relocations.

-.. status:: flags
+.. stats:: flags

    "flags" : 1,

 TODO what are flags in collection stats.

-.. status:: totalIndexSize
+.. stats:: totalIndexSize

    The total size of all indexes.
 This value is affected by the "``scale``" factor.

-.. status:: indexSizes
+.. stats:: indexSizes

    This field specifies the key and size of every existing index on the collection.
 This value is affected